-There are various reasons because of which the problem of 5GHz WiFi not showing up in Windows 10 may occur.
+There are various reasons because of which the problem of 5GHz WiFi not showing up in Windows 10 or windows 11 may occur.
 It could be either of the following problems:

 1. Your computer’s hardware does not support 5GHz bandwidth.